rkchellah/MoMo-Sentry/README.md

 ## Known constraints

-The simulator works for the prototype.
-Production deployment in Zambia requires MNO partnership.
-That's the real next step — not more features.

 False positives are real.
 A legitimate SIM replacement looks identical to a fraudulent one at the API level.
 The tool flags and warns.
 The agent always makes the final call.
 That's by design.